Russia hits out at Starmer’s Ukraine peacekeeping plan

 But Russian foreign minister Sergei Lavrov said the move would amount to the “direct, official and unveiled involvement of Nato members in the war against Russia” and “it can’t be allowed”.

-Officials from around 20 largely European and Commonwealth countries took part in the latest talks about the coalition, it emerged on Thursday.
+Officials from around 20 largely European and Commonwealth countries took part in the latest talks about the peacekeeping coalition, it has emerged.

 The talks on Wednesday involved more countries than the summit called by the Prime Minister in London over the weekend.